-Students on medical leave are expected to seek and follow the advice of the graduate group chair or his/her designate to remediate any work and to devise a course of study for re-enrollment.
+Students on medical leave are expected to seek and follow the advice of the graduate group chair or their designate to remediate any work and to devise a course of study for re-enrollment.
 Students are also expected to make appropriate arrangements to continue any necessary treatment during the leave and to arrange for an appropriate support system.
 In order to return from medical leave, students must contact their graduate group chair, advisor, and BGS at least 30 days prior to the expected date of return.
-Students must also submit paperwork (links to forms below) and arrange for their treating professional(s) to provide documentation of treatment and progress to CAPS and/or SHS.
-Students may not return from leave until arrangements are approved by the graduate group to resume the course of study and until BGS approves the return, in consultation with SHS and/or CAPS.
+Students must also complete the relevant form so that Student Health and Counseling may confer with their treating professional(s).
+Students may not return from leave until arrangements are approved by the graduate group to resume the course of study and until BGS approves the return, in consultation with Student Health and Counseling.